Working to end global abuse... one survivor at a time.

 Utilizing the power of digital media to reduce violence and improve the human experience.

-Cheri has worked not only with Jessica Yaffa, LLC, but has also developed websites and created entire strategic online campaigns for substance misuse treatment centers, online communities, small businesses, and is in the process of creating her own non-profit which will positively impact the lives of homeless youth nationwide.
+Cheri has worked not only with Jessica Yaffa, LLC, but has also developed websites and created entire strategic online campaigns for substance misuse treatment centers, online communities, and small businesses.

 Dedicated to spreading awareness around domestic violence through education.

 Susan Moon grew up in the Bay Area and moved to San Diego in 2011.
 She studied at San Jose State University, and received her degree in Biology at San Diego Mesa College.
 She is dedicated to helping others, and trained as a nursing assistant.
 She worked at a drug rehab and alcohol treatment center before learning of Jessica Yaffa’s work dealing with intimate partner violence.

 Susan is thrilled and honored to be the Community Education Manager for this amazing team of domestic violence experts.
 She is dedicated in helping spread Jessica’s story and believes it is a guiding example that can help others.